nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User requests to list all the items in the current order
 2. SupperStrikers shows the current order
 3. User requests to delete a specific item in the current order
-4. SupperStrikers deletes the person
+4. SupperStrikers deletes the item

     Use case ends.